stacks-network/stacks/sBTC/sbtc_signer.md

 **Description:**

 The system must be able to automatically deny transactions after a protocol-defined number of blocks if the Signer is unable to manually sign within the timeframe.
 The purpose of this requirement is to accommodate a Signer who has logic that triggers a manual review but is unable to perform the action in the defined timeframe.
-Rather than allow them to pass the vote deadline and potentially fail to sign, this would default sign Deny.
+By default, signers will Deny a transaction rather than allow them to pass the vote deadline and potentially fail to sign.

 **Requirements:**